mominaj/SpecX-bin/README.md

   <a href="#-revision-history">Revision History</a>
 </p>

-SpecX is a Ubuntu based software package that facilitates easy download and installation of about 200+ tools related to Electrical and Computer Engineering Studies.
+SpecX is a Linux based software package that facilitates easy download and installation of about 200+ tools related to Electrical and Computer Engineering Studies.

 ## 💾 Installation
 To clone and run this application, you'll need [Git](https://git-scm.com).
 From your command line: